 These kits have a typical precision of 1 german degree (i.e., 17 ppm as CaCO3).
 This is not great precision, but it should tell you whether you made an obvious mistake.
 I suspect that we can distinguish about 10 ppm as CaCO3 in the resulting coffee taste with the typical brew water concentrations I recommend; this is just an intuitive number rather than something I have verified so far.
 You can get a better precision (~9 ppm as CaCO3) by doubling the recommended volume of your brew water sample (typically 5 mL) for the titration test.

-Hanna Instruments also manufacture colorimeters that are more accurate (~7 ppm as CaCO3) and convenient (they display a digital number measurement rather than rely on your eye), but they are also more expensive – make sure you get the freshwater versions for KH (model HI-775).
-They make separate meters for magnesium hardness (model HI-719) and calcium (model HI-720), not the saline water ones.
+Hanna Instruments also manufacture colorimeters that are more accurate (~5-6 ppm as CaCO3 for typical brew water) and convenient (they display a digital number measurement rather than rely on your eye), but they are also more expensive – make sure you get the freshwater version for KH (model HI-775).
+For general hardness they only sell a more expensive photometer.
 All these devices (including aquarium titration kits) require chemical reagents, which are dangerous and cannot easily be delivered – this is why you generally won’t find them online and will need to physically buy them at a store.

 I will generally only measure my GH and KH when I first do a recipe, or just KH when I noticed something weird, or after about 6 months to check that I didn’t drift.
 I sometimes use an electric conductivity meter that gives an approximate reading of total dissolved solids (TDS) but those require you to take the measurement always at a fixed temperature (ideally 25 degrees Celsius) – I do not trust any claims of automatic temperature compensations from the manufacturers, in my experience they don’t work.
 I currently use this one but it’s very finicky and I’d recommend using the HM one instead if you can afford it.
 Because TDS meters are generally bad and don’t give you a measurement of true TDS (the electric conductivity to TDS conversion they do is based on faulty assumptions for our brew waters), my brew water spreadsheets can’t predict a value that can be tested.
 Instead, you can use them to quickly check that your water did not drastically change in TDS from one time to the next, or even to distinguish a gallon of distilled water from one of actual brew water (I find this useful as I sometimes mix them up hehe).